ywen19/AINote/cuda_env/pytorch_cuda_env.md

 There is a shell script(install_python.sh) provided by the department(usual install could follow the official git repo).

 The shell script builds the pyenv at `.pyenv/`, use `python -V` for querying version.
-`pyenv versions` for querying python versions installed on the local machine; `pyenv version` is the current python version.
+`pyenv versions` for querying software versions installed on the local machine; `pyenv version` is the current python version.

 `pyenv install --list` lists the python and modules that can be installed.
 `pyenv install --list | rg anacon`: list with softwares with anacon(for more accurate research); `|` is for joint commands.

 ### Install anaconda with PyEnv
 `pyenv install anaconda3-2024.06-1`(or whichever version needed).

+`pyenv global anaconda3-2024.06-1` goes into the anaconda env.